Nagarajran/rt-chart/README.md

-#Real-Time Chart with Flask, Sqlite, chart.js, Arduino, 18B20, FDC1004
+Real-Time Chart with Flask, Sqlite, chart.js, Arduino, 18B20, FDC1004

-#
-#I am recording capacitance (TI FDC1004) and temperature (Maxim 18B20) using Arduino UNO
+I am reading capacitance (TI FDC1004) and temperature (Maxim 18B20) using Arduino UNO

-#Arduino is connted to host computer (tested with Windows laptop, will move to Rpi later) via USB
+Arduino is connted to host computer (tested with Windows 10 laptop, will move to Rpi later) via USB

-#Data is stored on sqlite DB on the host computer
+Data is stored on sqlite DB on the host computer

-#Realtime data visualized using chart.js
+Realtime data visualized using chart.js